-When the SCR2 thyristor conducts a voltage division is created with R1 and R3 resistors.
-This voltage division causes the voltage at the anode of diode D3 to be very small and SCR1 thyristor does not conducts, stopping the current flow into the battery.
-When this occurs the battery is fully charged.
+When the SCR2 thyristor conducts, a voltage division is created with R1 and R3 resistors.
+This voltage division causes the voltage at the anode of diode D3 to be very small and SCR1 thyristor does not conduct, stopping the current flow into the battery.
+When this occurs, the battery is fully charged.
 If the battery is discharged again, the process starts automatically.

 Capacitor C is used, to prevent the thyristor SCR2 from triggering for undesired reasons.

 List of 12V Auto turn-off battery charger components

 - 1 5 amps or more thyristor (SCR1)

 - 3 47 Ω (ohms) resistors, 2 watts (R1, R2, R3)